Oluwatimothy/confidential-asset-hub/README.md

 The registry is hybrid, combining two sources:

 1. The official on chain Wrappers Registry contract, read directly via viem.
 This is the primary source of truth.
-2. A local config file, `src/config/custom-pairs.ts`, for pairs that are not (yet) in the official registry: dev tokens, or pairs added ahead of an official listing.
+2. A local config file, `src/config/custom-pairs.ts`, for dev custom pairs: dev tokens, or pairs added ahead of an official listing, that ship with the deployed app.

+A third, entirely separate source exists only in the browser: pairs added through the in app "Add Custom Pair Locally" flow, stored in that browser's local storage only (see below).

-Both sources are fetched, merged, and deduplicated by chain ID and token address.
-When the same pair exists in both places, the official on chain entry always wins.
+All applicable sources are fetched, merged, and deduplicated by chain ID and token address.
+When the same pair exists in more than one place, the official on chain entry always wins over dev custom, and both always win over a local pair.
 The merged result is cached for five minutes via React Query and exposed through the `useRegistry()` hook, which every page (Wrap, Unwrap, Decrypt, Transfer, Portfolio) reads from.

 ## Adding a new pair

-There is no admin UI or on chain registration flow for this; new pairs are added to the local config and shipped with the app.
-This keeps the mechanism simple, reviewable in a pull request, and clearly separated from the official registry.
+There are two ways to add a pair, depending on whether it should be visible to everyone or just to you.

+### 1. Add it locally (fastest, only visible to you)

+No code change, no redeploy, nothing sent anywhere.

+1. Open the **Add Custom Pair** page (sidebar).
+2. In the **Add Custom Pair Locally** section, paste a valid ERC7984 confidential token address.
+3. The app validates the contract on chain (an ERC7984 interface check), then reads its underlying ERC20 address, both tokens' name, symbol, and decimals, and the wrap rate, directly from the contracts.
+Nothing else needs to be filled in.
+4. Click **Add Locally**.
+The pair appears immediately in Registry Explorer, Portfolio, Wrap, Unwrap, Decrypt, and Transfer.

+This pair lives only in your browser's local storage.
+It persists across page refreshes, but not across browsers or devices, and can be removed at any time from the same page with one click.

+### 2. Add it as a dev custom pair (visible to everyone)

+This requires a code change and a redeploy, but once live, it appears for every visitor of the app, not just your own browser.

 1. Open `src/config/custom-pairs.ts`.
 2. Add an entry to the `CUSTOM_PAIRS` array: